blr-today/website/cal/together.md

   icon: facebook
   title: Together.Buzz Facebook Page
 ---
-> Together is a platform to meet like-minded people through one-of-a-kind experiences.
+> Together was a platform to meet like-minded people through one-of-a-kind experiences.
+The last Together event was in 2024.

 Events are fetched from the [Experience listing](https://together.buzz/discovery) on the Together.Buzz website.